Sztakler/DerpyDerp/README.md

 Requires SFML library for C++.
 Then simply clone this repo to your computer and make it using this commands:

-When in the main directory:
+when in the main directory:

 ```
 make